094459/blog/content/post/active-directory-using-cdk.md

 * "env_EU=cdk.Environment(region="eu-west-1", account="xxxxx")" - update this to the AWS region you want to deploy this into and your AWS account ID
 * adminpw - the password for your Active Directory server
+* domain - the complete domain for your Active Directory server
+* short-name - used for the NetBios name (typically set to the host name, e.g. devad in devad.ricsue.dev)

 Once saved, you are ready to go.
 There are two stacks, a VPC which configures a set of subnets and other supporting configuration, and the Active Directory service itself.